What is art journaling?

 Now that you know what paper quality you need to record your art ideas, it is time to purchase some art journal supplies.

-The important thing to remember is that the best journal for you is your preference.
-Art journals are not that expensive, so experimenting with different styles will not break the bank.
+The critical thing to remember is that the best journal for you is your preference.
+Art journals are not expensive, so experimenting with different styles will not break the bank.